We are all affected by our mental health, whether an event has triggered short term difficulties, or we are managing a longer term condition.

 Wellbeing Advisers and drop-in

 Wellbeing Advisers are specialist practitioners who offer mental health advice and support to students with personal, emotional or mental health issues.
-Come and see them at a drop-in or make an appointment.
+Contact a Wellbeing Adviser by emailing wellbeing (@gold.ac.uk).